Marine life of Malapascua

 The feather-stars are fascinating creatures related to sea stars and sea urchins.
 You can find them all over the oceans and at all depth.
 You can often see feather stars on coral reefs using claw like arms to cling to the substrate.
 In the meantime they spread their many feather-like arms into the currents to feed.
 They come in a multitude of different colours.
 For example, from brown to maroon, to bright yellow.
 Feather-stars can crawl along the reef and they can also release from the substrate and use their multicoloured feathery arms to “swim”.

 The fire urchins are a large tropical sea urchin.
-A common site near the reef on sand bottom, they tend to hide during the day and come out at night to graze.
+A common site near the reef on sand bottom.
+They tend to hide during the day and come out at night to graze.
 Among their spines many commensal critters seek protection.
 Just like zebra crabs and tiny juvenile fish.
-Though they do have venom, they are not toxic to humans.
+Most importantly, though they do have venom, they are not toxic to humans.
 However, don’t get poked by them, it is very painful.

 You can find several different species of sea stars around Malapascua Island.